 I’ve had several of you ask about my lack of blog posting as of late.
 I haven’t abandoned you!
 I’ve just been caught up in the whirlwind of busyness.
 And one thing I have learned over the past sixteen years of ministry is that my family takes priority.
 As a mom, I am blessed with the God-given calling to bear the title, MOM.
 My kids need me.

-Patience really is a virtue.
-It is not something that comes naturally and must be cultivated by life’s own challenging circumstances over the course of time.
+- Patience really is a virtue.
+In other words, it is not something that comes naturally and must be cultivated by life’s own challenging circumstances over the course of time.

-I realized that when you mess up, you can ask your kids for forgiveness.
+- I realized that when you mess up, you can ask your kids for forgiveness.
 They have the biggest hearts.
-Modeling confession and forgiveness goes a long ways.
+Modeling confession and forgiveness goes a long way.